newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

 **Alarm Requests**

-    Keep track of the alarms attempts, it's useful resources if you want to provide detailed logs.
+    Keeps track of the alarms attempts, it's a useful resource to provide detailed logs.

 **Calendar User Settings**

-    When you create a Calendar User, there is certainly a level of customization you will need to apply for customers but most of all ensure, they are limited to use the Newfies-Dialer platform according to your rule.
-    So for each Calendar User you will be able to set settings allowing you to preconfigure callerid, timeout on call, AMD (if you have the AMD module), the gateways that will be used for Call and for SMS and also the IVR application that they will be authorized to use.
+    The Calendar Settings determine the Caller ID name and number to be delivered to the called party, the timeout and the voice and SMS gateway to use.
+There is also an option to set the AMD (if installed) settings.

 .. _appointment-models: